Brendonjhawkins/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+-.map: returns a new array; used for converting data.
+-.reduce: gives a single value;  it takes 2 arguments accumulator which is a running total and it takes item which is the current value
+-.filter: returns a new array automatically; filters results into a new array based on something that can be true or false, if it's true it's included, if it's false it excluded.

 2. Explain the difference between a callback and a higher order function.
+-A higher-order function is a function that takes another function(s) as an argument(s) and/or returns a function.

+-A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Explain what a closure is.
+- a closure is a function within a wider function.
+Using closures allow you to access information above the function being used, that is still within the function.

 4. Describe the four principles of the 'this' keyword.
+- Implicit Binding - references to the left of "."

+- Explicit Binding - specifies the object within the first parameter, .call() or .bind(), creates a new funciton that when called, has 'this' as the keyword to the value

+- New Binding - in creating a constructor function, 'this' allows it to be known that the information pertains to the newly created object you are referencing.

+-  Web Binding - In relation to the "this" keyword, this should be viewed as an error, unless intentionally used.
+This will reference an entire web page; `this` binds globally.

 5. Why do we need super() in an extended class?
+-This abstracts the aspects being pulled from the parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.